 Also, when God declares in Jeremiah 51:14: “Surely I will fill you with men, as with locusts, and they shall lift up a shout against you.”

-Other such references are in Judges 6: 5 ~ Jeremiah 46:23 ~ Joel 1–2 – which collectively provides a precedent for this figurative expression of locusts being likened to the numerous invaders of the East.
+A prominent theme in the writings of Joel is the invasion of foreign armies illustrated as devouring locusts in Joel 1:4-7 & 2 :25.
+Still there are other passages with the same genre, such as Judges 6: 5 and Jeremiah 46:23 , which collectively provides a precedent for this figurative expression of locusts being likened to the numerous invaders of the East.
 So it was, at that time around the beginning of the seventh century, Muhammad was uniting the Arab nations into one Muslim society which would take the world by storm.

 Abul-Faraj, an Arabic historian, wrote of a natural phenomenon which rendered a literal fulfillment to the sun and the air being darkened, besides its figurative fulfillment: In the seventeenth year of Emperor Heraclius, and fifth year of Hegira, being 627, half the sun was eclipsed and the sky was darkened from October to June.
 This was the same time when Muhammud began his first raids and war campaign.
 Soon after, Arab Muslims, also known as Saracens, were invading the Roman world, which the Byzantine Empire was trying to hold together while exhausted from the Persian conflicts.